 Kenneth (Ken) W. Stuebing, BHSc, Fire Chief

-Chief Stuebing comes to Halifax from his latest position as the Fire Paramedic Chief of Chatham-Kent Fire and Emergency Services.
-He holds a Bachelor Degree in Health Sciences with Charles Sturt University in Australia, a Masters Certificate in Municipal Leadership with Schulich (York University), in Toronto, a Diploma from Seneca College and Certificate from Conestoga College in Aeromedical and Ambulance & Emergency Care respectively.
+Chief Stuebing started his role at Halifax Regional Fire & Emergency on October 30, 2017 after arriving from his previous position as the Fire Paramedic Chief of Chatham-Kent Fire and Emergency Services.
+He holds a Bachelor Degree in Health Sciences with Charles Stuart University in Australia, a Masters Certificate in Municipal Leadership with Schulich (York University), in Toronto, a Diploma from Seneca College and Certificate from Conestoga College in Aeromedical and Ambulance & Emergency Care respectively.

 He has over 33 years of experience working with both career and volunteer emergency services including small urban, rural and metropolitan communities across Canada, and has a successful track record in managing both Fire and EMS environments.
-He also served as research coordinator with Sunnybrook and the Research Outcome Consortium (ROC).
+He also served as research coordinator with Sunnybrook and the Research Outcome Consortium.

 On Sept.
 16, 2019, Chief Stuebing was sworn in as the 2nd Vice President of the International Association of Fire Chiefs (IAFC), putting him on the track to becoming the president of IAFC in 2021.
 This appointment will also expose Chief Stuebing to hundreds of colleagues and mentors across North America who have innovative and impactful ideas to make our communities safer.

 Chief Stuebing is currently the Canadian Division representative on the IAFC board and, in his eight years on the Board of Directors with the Canadian Association of Fire Chiefs, has been a champion of several initiatives, including working with the federal government to implement an income tax rebate for volunteer firefighters.